Schinzel/js-transpiler/README.md

 do not work on Java classes.
 - Support for snake case properties added.
 A snake case property for example `first_name` will get be transpile to camel case, i.e. `getFirstName` and `setFirstName(firstName)`
-- Instant serialization now works out of the box.
-Remove any `InstantSerializer` that was required in earlier versions.
 ### 1.3.3
 _2020-08-13_
 - The order of the transpiled classes is consistent.
 This so that new versions of the generated